-Your Giving Tuesday campaign should mark the launch of your year-end campaign and gives you the opportunity to focus on new donor acquisition, which can benefit your organization in the long run.
+Your Giving Tuesday campaign should mark the launch of your year-end campaign.
+It gives you the opportunity to focus on new donor acquisition, which can benefit your organization in the long run.

 Craft your Giving Tuesday donation appeals around gaining new donors, send customized Giving Tuesday thank-you emails to new donors, and encourage donors to share their donation on social media while encouraging others to contribute to your cause.

-Make sure to make your new donors feel extra special so you can reach out to them again for your year-end appeal!
+Make sure to make your new donors feel extra special and relate their donation’s impact so you can reach out to them again for your year-end appeal!

 6. Make donor retention your top priority.

 Donor retention should be your top priority, especially going into the year-end giving season and the new year.

 Retaining donors is less costly than acquiring new ones, so be sure to make your donors feel extra special for supporting your cause.